-We do, however, provide exceptional students many opportunity to go above and beyond their peers.
-The small class sizes and working in small groups allow us to greater challenge more advanced students.
+The small class sizes and working in small groups provide exceptional students with many opportunities to go above and beyond their peers.
 Our homework always includes problems of varying difficulty, so everyone is challenged.
-We are able to customize elective worksheets to the student’s abilities.
-Finally, since our teams participate in math contests at many levels, we often invite exceptional students to participate in some contests with the higher group in addition to their participation in the contests at their grade level.
+Finally, since our teams participate in math contests at many levels, we often invite exceptional students to participate in some contests with the higher group in addition to their participation in the contests at their level.